bazinga183/COVID_deaths_analysis/README.md

 ### Roles
  - **Eduardo** is responsible for overseeing the repository and any actions taken by team members to update it, including pull requests and merging.
  - **Caroline** is responsible for developing the machine learning model to identify COVID-19 case outcome.
 This includes integrating the model with the database in which the data is stored.
  - **Raquel** is responsible for conducting an ETL process on the CDC data, including data cleaning and wrangling, and database design and creation.
-She is also responsible for all dashboard and visualization design.
+She is also responsible for dashboard and visualization design.

 ## Source Data